-Australian Emerald displays classic ‘emerald greens’, with a desirable medium to medium-light tone and saturation, and an attractive translucent to semi-transparent opacity, affording a beautifully delicate ‘green fire’ brightness.
+Australian Emerald displays classic ‘emerald greens’, with a desirable medium to medium-light saturation (strength of color) and tone (lightness or darkness of color), and an attractive translucent to semi-transparent opacity, affording a beautifully delicate ‘green fire’ brightness.

 As a GIA (Gemological Institute of America) Clarity Type III gemstone, Emerald’s visible inclusions, termed ‘jardin’ (French for ‘garden’), are a characteristic trait and totally acceptable.
 Emeralds usually grow slowly within metamorphic rocks (rocks that have undergone a physical change due to extreme heat or pressure), which limits their size.
 This violent environment, combined with chromium and vanadium trace elements, encourages the formations of inclusions.
 All things being equal, cleaner large Emeralds are worth more simply because of geological scarcity.
 Aside from assured provenance afforded by mine-to-market chain of custody, under 10X magnification these Emeralds display typical banded inclusions, indicative of their natural Australian origin.

-Quality of cut is very important for Emeralds as a skilled lapidary can locate its inherent eye-visible inclusions in a way that minimizes their impact on beauty.
-Optimally cut, Australian Emerald displays an excellent shape, finish, outline, profile and proportions, affording maximum brightness and beauty.
+Cut quality is critical for Emeralds, as a skilled lapidary can locate its inherent inclusions in a way that minimizes their beauty impact.
+Australian Emerald is expertly faceted in the legendary gemstone country of Thailand (Siam), home to some of the world’s best lapidaries.
+Optimally cut, Australian Emerald displays an excellent finish, outline, profile, proportions, and shape, maximizing brightness and beauty.

 The famous equidistant steps of the ‘emerald cut’ are designed to reduce cutting pressure, accentuate Emerald’s satiny brightness, and in the case of Colombian Emerald, maximize crystal yield.
 While this traditional cut is synonymous with Emerald, cushions, ovals and pears are also possible for Australian Emeralds.